-4.1 Identity, Qualifications and Terms of Office: All Directors must be at all times Members of the Corporation in good standing.
+4.1 Identity, Qualifications, and Terms of Office: All Directors must always be Members in good standing.
 The total number of Directors shall not be less than three (3) nor more than fifteen (15) and shall be fixed by the Board of Directors within the range set forth in the Articles of Incorporation, provided that no diminution in the number of Directors shall serve to reduce an incumbent Director’s term.
-The Board of Directors shall be composed of the Officers, Past Presidents, Directors at Large and appointed Directors as more specifically provided below:
+The Board of Directors shall be composed of the Officers, Past Presidents, and Directors at Large.

 a.
 Officers: Officers shall serve as Directors ex officio during the term of their office and until their successors are elected and qualified, or until their death, removal, or resignation;

 b.
 Past President: After the completion of their term of office as President, past presidents shall serve as a Director until his or her death, removal, or resignation;

 c.
 Directors at Large: Directors at Large shall serve on the Board of Directors for no more than two terms of three-years each or until their successors are elected and qualified, or until their death, removal, or resignation.
 Terms shall be staggered to promote continuity; [2009; 2011; 2015, 2017]

 d.
 Director Voting Authority: Each individual director shall have one (1) vote.
 [2020,2021]